Table of contents

 How to Adapt Your Content Strategy for the Dark Funnel

-Alright, now that we know the dark funnel’s lurking, what do we do about it?
-It’s time to rethink your content strategy and embrace the invisible power of those private shares!
+Now that we know what the Dark Funnel is, what do we do about it?
+It’s time to rethink your content strategy and embrace the dark funnel influence on the pipeline.
 Here’s how to make it work for you:

 1. Create Content That People Want to Share

-If you want to get some serious traction in the dark funnel, your content has to be share-worthy.
-The more engaging, valuable, and easy to share it is, the more likely people will go the extra mile to send it via email, text, or in their private chats.
+If you want to get traction in the dark funnel, your content has to be share-worthy.
+The more engaging, valuable, and easy to share it is, the more likely people will send it via email, text, or in their private chats.

 Yes, it’s a no-brainer to have social sharing buttons on your blog or website.
 While these won’t directly track dark funnel shares, they can give you a glimpse into the public side of things.
 Plus, they make it easier for your audience to share on platforms like Twitter, LinkedIn, and Facebook.